honeycombio/refinery/config.md

 ### `AvailableMemory`

-AvailableMemory is the amount of system memory available to the refinery process.
+AvailableMemory is the amount of system memory available to the Refinery process.

-The amount of system memory available to the refinery process.
 This value will typically be set through an environment variable controlled by the container or deploy script.
-If this value is zero or not set, MaxMemory cannot be used to calculate the maximum allocation and MaxAlloc will be used instead.
+If this value is zero or not set, then `MaxMemory` cannot be used to calculate the maximum allocation and `MaxAlloc` will be used instead.
-If set, this must be a memory size.
+If set, then this must be a memory size.
 64-bit values are supported.
 Sizes with standard unit suffixes like "MB" and "GiB" are also supported.

 - Eligible for live reload.
 - Type: `memorysize`
 - Example: `4Gb`
+- Environment variable: `REFINERY_AVAILABLE_MEMORY`
+- Command line switch: `--available-memory`

 ### `MaxMemoryPercentage`

 MaxMemoryPercentage is the maximum percentage of memory that should be allocated by the span collector.

-If nonzero, it must be an integer value between 1 and 100, representing the target maximum percentage of memory that should be allocated by the span collector.
+If nonzero, then it must be an integer value between 1 and 100, representing the target maximum percentage of memory that should be allocated by the span collector.
-If set to a non-zero value, once per tick (see SendTicker) the collector will compare total allocated bytes to this calculated value.
+If set to a non-zero value, then once per tick (see `SendTicker`) the collector will compare total allocated bytes to this calculated value.
-If allocation is too high, traces will be ejected from the cache early to reduce memory.
+If allocation is too high, then traces will be ejected from the cache early to reduce memory.
 Useful values for this setting are generally in the range of 70-90.
-If this value is 0, MaxAlloc will be used.
+If this value is `0`, then `MaxAlloc` will be used.

 - Eligible for live reload.
 - Type: `percentage`